 "It might be our only chance.
-Once we go downstairs, we are going to be surrounded by well-wishers and reporters.
-I doubt we will get another chance to be alone for a while and I owe Ron an answer soon."
+Once we go downstairs, we're going to be surrounded by well-wishers and reporters.
+I doubt we'll get another chance to be alone for a while, and I owe Ron an answer soon."

-"Oh thank you Harry," Hermione exclaimed as she threw her arms around Harry and pulled him into hug.
+"Oh, thank you, Harry," Hermione exclaimed as she threw her arms around Harry and pulled him into hug.
 She then sat back up and looked at her friend.
 "I'm sorry if you're uncomfortable doing this.
-I know I'm not anywhere close to being as pretty as Ginny or Cho, but…" she didn't get to finish her statement as Harry's finger found her lips.
+I know I'm not anywhere close to being as pretty as Ginny or Cho, but…" she didn't get to finish her statement as Harry's finger found her lips to silence her.

-"Thank you Harry.
-Ginny is very lucky as well," Hermione said her eyes continued to be focused on Harry.
+"Thank you, Harry.
+Ginny is very lucky as well," Hermione said.
+As her eyes continued to be focused on Harry. a small voice in the back of her mind couldn't help but ask.
 "Does he really think I'm pretty?"